krupenik/hotspot-b2plus/grammar/2-homework.md

 council had changed contractors a few times but hadn't been able to find a company capable of speeding up the pace.
 We asked how much money had already been spent, but to no avail.

-10. By 11pm almost all stores had already been closed, shop assistants had gone home and customers had been sitting at the table and opening champaign.
+10. By 11pm almost all stores had already been closed, shop assistants had gone home and customers had been sitting at the table and opening champagne.

 ---